cfrefah/tail.select/README.md

 #### multiLimit
 `int`<br />
 This option allows to limit the selection to the respective number.
-Use '-1' to disable any limit, use 0 to allow no selection at all.
+Use `-1` to disable any limit, use `0` to allow no selection at all.
 Please note: This option affects multiple select fields only!

 #### multiShowCount
 `bool`<br />
 This option shows a small counter to the left of the tail.select label.
-Please note: this option is only available on multiple select fields!
+Please note: This option is only available on multiple select fields!

 #### multiContainer